 Of course, I make my living off of the information produced by cities.
 I feed myself based on the dual facts that data proliferates in urban environments and that I have (borrowed lots and lots of money for) the privilege to work with that data.
 I also teach at a graduate school of social work, because I thoroughly believe that every dataset I crunch, every conclusion drawn from that information, and every map I draw is an opportunity for intervention, an act of advocacy, and an instigation toward change.
 I agree that in many ways our cities are already smart, but I know that they are not just.
 They are not smart enough to make their intelligence transparent, nor are they smart enough to fully share the opportunities presented by that intelligence.

 In the terms of economics, information is a semi-public good: It is not consumable, but undeniably excludable.
-It if is the use of our information that will make our cities smart, then it is the control of that information that may or may not make our cities just.
+If it is the use of our information that will make our cities smart, then it is the control of that information that may or may not make our cities just.